MAliMemon/prompt-improver-website/README.md

 # 🚀 Prompt Improver (AI-Powered)

-A minimal, aesthetically pleasing web app that takes any user prompt and improves/expands it using an AI model (via **n8n backend + Google Gemini 1.5 Flash**).
+A minimal web app that takes any user prompt and improves it using an AI model (via **n8n backend + Google Gemini 1.5 Flash**).

 This project was built as an experimental tool to explore:
 - Building and deploying workflows in **n8n**.